-Over the past several years, serial ports have been slowly disappearing from computers.
+Serial ports have disappeared from most new computers.
 The once-ubiquitous serial port, along with other interfaces that were once a basic part of every computer system, has largely been replaced by Universal Serial Bus (USB) ports.
 This presents problems to the amateur community because serial ports have been and continue to be the means by which we connect radios to computers for control, programming, backing up stored memory settings, contest logging and other applications.
 Radios equipped with USB ports are rare indeed, and many of the optional computer interface products sold by ham manufacturers are serial-only.
 The project described here by Dale Botkin, NØXAS, offers a solution.